robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 where the importing file is located.
 If the file is not found there, it is then searched from the directories in Python's `module search path`_.
-The path can contain variables, and it is recommended to use them to make paths system-independent (for example, :file:`${RESOURCES}/login_resources.html` or :file:`${RESOURCE_PATH}`).
+The path can contain variables, and it is recommended to use them to make paths system-independent (for example, :file:`${RESOURCES}/login_resources.robot` or :file:`${RESOURCE_PATH}`).
 Additionally, slashes (`/`) in the path are automatically changed to backslashes (:codesc:`\\`) on Windows.

 .. sourcecode:: robotframework

    *** Settings ***
-   Resource    myresources.html
+   Resource    myresources.robot
-   Resource    ../data/resources.html
+   Resource    ../data/resources.robot
-   Resource    ${RESOURCES}/common.tsv
+   Resource    ${RESOURCES}/common.robot

 The user keywords and variables defined in a resource file are available in the file that takes that resource file into